 These assignments have involved work on the ground in a number of countries, including Australia, Belize, Botswana, Brazil, Cameroon, Costa Rica, Ecuador, Ethiopia, Germany, Ghana, Guyana, Indonesia, Italy, Ivory Coast, Kenya, Malawi, Mexico, Nigeria, Papua New Guinea, Russia, South Africa, South Sudan, Sweden, Tanzania and Uganda.

 From 2004 to 2017 he consulted for the Agriculture and Horticulture Development Board, developing survey designs for capture of data on prices, yields, crop areas, developing and maintaining a website (growerpanel.ahdb.org.uk) for data entry by field contractors, growers and purchasers, which also provides live statistics on crop yields, areas, and prices.

-During this period he continued to do international consulting, in particular in Guyana, in Brazil with EMBRAPA Amazonia Oriental, and with the Federal University of Acre, developing systems and teaching courses for forest ecostystem management, surveys and predictive modelling.
-He also consulted for the European Space Agency (ESA), developing a QGIS-based analytical toolkit, and for Ajiko in Japan also on a QGIS Python plugin-in for modelling of land use change.
+During the period 2010-2016 he continued to do international consulting, in particular in Guyana, in Brazil with EMBRAPA Amazonia Oriental, and with the Federal University of Acre, developing systems and teaching courses for forest ecostystem management, surveys and predictive modelling.
+He worked for the European Space Agency (ESA), and Ajiko in Japan on QGIS/Python plugin-in tools for land use change.
 He has also developed a family of models of carbon dynamics in plantation ecosystems for VCS investment analysis.